ieviev/resharp/README.md

 [![crates.io](https://img.shields.io/crates/v/resharp.svg)](https://crates.io/crates/resharp)
 [![docs.rs](https://docs.rs/resharp/badge.svg)](https://docs.rs/resharp)

 A high-performance, automata-based regex engine with first-class support for **intersection** and **complement** operations.
-RE#'s main strength is complex patterns - large lists of alternatives, lookarounds, and boolean combinations - where traditional engines degrade or fall back to slower paths.
+RE#'s main strength is complex patterns (large lists of alternatives, lookarounds, and boolean combinations) where traditional engines degrade or fall back to slower paths.

 RE# compiles patterns into deterministic automata.
 All matching is non-backtracking with guaranteed linear-time execution.
 RE# extends standard regex syntax with intersection (`&`), complement (`~`), and a universal wildcard (`_`), enabling patterns that are impossible or impractical to express with standard regex.